Skip to content

 • PGT-A is particularly important for patients over 35, as aneuploidy rate increases with maternal age.

-• PGT-A also can greatly reduce the likelihood of a patient having a multiple-gestation pregnancy by choosing a Single Embryo Transfer (SET).
+• PGT-A can greatly reduce the likelihood of a patient having a multiple-gestation pregnancy by choosing a Single Embryo Transfer (SET).

 Test limitations